lighthouse-labs/rails-queue-server/README.md

 ### CodeClimate

 Running tests automatically generate the `coverage/` folder (from the `simplecov` gem).
-Opening up the `index.html` is a great way to browse the code coverage.
+Opening up the `coverage/index.html` in the browser shows a filterable breakdown

-In order to update the coverage number on CodeClimate, run this command:
+In order to update the coverage number on CodeClimate, run this command (on master):

 `CODECLIMATE_REPO_TOKEN= <% Test Reporter ID %> bundle exec codeclimate-test-reporter`

 Where `<% Test Reporter ID %>` is from CodeClimate's website.
+Settings >> Test Coverage

 Make sure gem `codeclimate-test-reporter` version is 1.0+